JordanCarden/UnityWalkerAgent/README.md

 ```
 In Unity, press Play

-## Or Load Our Model
+## Or Load Our Models
 First open the project in the Unity Editor and locate the Assets/Models folder in the Project window.
 Find the .onnx file you wish to apply (for example, 16agent.onnx or 4agent.onnx).
 Click on the Body GameObject in the Hierarchy.
 In the Inspector, drag the .onnx asset into the Model field of the Behavior Parameters component.
 Enter Play mode.
 The agent will immediately begin using the selected pre-trained network.